 American Brain Tumor Association Seeks Inventive Ideas for Research Discovery Grants

-Grant questions can be directed to Alexandra Sierra, research program manager, at firstname.lastname@example.org.
+For grant details and Letter of Intent instructions, visit the ABTA Funding Opportunities web page at www.abta.org/advancing-research/abta-funding-opportunities.html.
+Grant questions can be directed to Alexandra Sierra, research program coordinator, at email@example.com.

 ABOUT THE AMERICAN BRAIN TUMOR ASSOCIATION

 Founded in 1973, the American Brain Tumor Association was the first national nonprofit organization dedicated solely to brain tumors.
 For nearly 40 years, the ABTA has been providing comprehensive resources that support the complex needs of brain tumor patients and caregivers, as well as the critical funding of research in the pursuit of breakthroughs in brain tumor diagnosis, treatment and care.
 To learn more about the ABTA, visit www.abta.org